Oldham: Notable people

 People from Oldham are called Oldhamers, though "Roughyed" is a nickname from the 18th century when rough felt was used in Oldham to make hats.
 Edward Potts was a renowned architect who moved to Oldham from Bury.
 He was the architect for fourteen mills in the Oldham area.
-Other notable persons with Oldham connections include the composer Sir William Walton, former British Prime Minister Sir Winston Churchill, the artist Brian Clarke, and Louise Brown, the world's first baby to be conceived by in vitro fertilisation.
+Other notable persons with Oldham connections include composer Sir William Walton, former British prime minister Sir Winston Churchill, artist Brian Clarke, and Louise Brown, the world's first baby to be conceived by in vitro fertilisation.

 Notable media personalities from Oldham include Gold Logie award-winning television game show host Tony Barber, radio announcer, singer and media personality, presenter Nick Grimshaw, actors Eric Sykes, Bernard Cribbins, Christopher Biggins and Ricky Whittle, TV host Phillip Schofield, actresses Shobna Gulati, Dora Bryan, Anne Kirkbride, Olivia Cooke, Sarah Lancashire, Barbara Knox, Siobhan Finneran and Cora Kirk, science educator Brian Cox, television presenter John Stapleton and comedy double act Cannon and Ball.

 Notable musicians from Oldham include the Inspiral Carpets, N-Trance and Mark Owen of boyband Take That as well as the founding members of the rock band Barclay James Harvest.

 Notable charity mountaineer, the first British Muslim to climb Mount Everest, Akke Rahman, of Bengali heritage, is from Oldham.